codeeztech/Rimac-TicTacToe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.

-## Node JS radis DB server
+## Node JS server

 Go to the directory of backend folder then
 Run `node server` for running backend server.
-Navigate to `http://localhost:4000/`.
+Navigate to `http://localhost:3000/`.

 ## Development server